A 10d view on the KKLT AdS vacuum and uplifting: Discussion

-But a subtlety arises in this context which relates to the dependence of the gaugino vev on the gauge coupling (\ref{vev}).
-Since the coupling equals the inverse volume of the 4-cycle wrapped by the D7 branes, a dependence of $\langle \lambda\lambda \rangle$ on the ten-dimensional metric is induced.
-This dependence cannot be understood classicaly in four or ten dimensions.
+However a subtlety arises which relates to the dependence of the gaugino vev on the gauge coupling (\ref{vev}).
+Since the coupling equals the inverse volume of the 4-cycle wrapped by the D7 branes, a dependence of the vev $\langle \lambda\lambda \rangle$ on the ten-dimensional metric is induced.
+This dependence cannot be understood classically in four or ten dimensions.
 One could imagine reversing the order and plug the metric dependence of the gaugino condensate into the ten-dimensional action \emph{before} computing the energy-momentum tensor.
+This introduces extra terms due to derivatives on the condensate, i.e. this approach would result in a 4d curvature of the form.

-This introduces extra terms that match with the four-dimensional KKLT potential and reference \cite{Hamada:2019ack} concluded there is no obstruction to uplifting to meta-stable dS vacua.
-We think that it is not clear how the semi-classical method really works in this case.
-But a straightforward method that manifestly respects ten-dimensional covariance is to have no metric dependence in $\langle \lambda\lambda \rangle$ at the level of the 10d action.
+Working with this equation, reference \cite{Hamada:2019ack} finds a qualitative match with the four-dimensional KKLT potential and further concludes there is no obstruction to uplifting to meta-stable dS vacua.
+We want to emphasize that that it is not clear how the semi-classical method really works in this case.

 In a rather different wording reference \cite{Carta:2019rhx} warned for this sublety and concludes that perhaps the ten-dimensional approach is not attainable after all.
-We remain agnostic about that point but emphasize the following; \emph{if} a ten-dimensional viewpoint is to make sense then we believe that the correct approach is the one we have followed for the following reasons.
-1) Inserting the four-dimensional information about the gauge coupling dependence into the ten-dimensional action implies one is not following a ten-dimensional approach after all.
+We remain agnostic about that point but emphasize the following; \emph{if} a ten-dimensional viewpoint is to make sense then we want to emphasize the following two things: 1) Inserting the four-dimensional information about the gauge coupling dependence into the ten-dimensional action implies one is not following a genuine ten-dimensional and local approach after all.
 2) A semi-classical limit should be something universal.
 In other words when one couples classical gravity to quantum matter then the approach is that the quantum vevs are inserted into the classical EM tensor.
-The latter tensor is a universal object in the theory and how to compute the tensor does not depend on the background neither on the quantum effects of the matter sector.
-3) It is not clear to us how ten-dimensional covariance is preserved in the approach of \cite{Hamada:2019ack}.
+The latter tensor is a universal object in the theory and how to compute the tensor does not depend on the quantum effects of the matter sector.